msveshnikov/allchat/README.md

 - ... please create a Request in Issues for more ...

-**Backend (Node.js)**

-1. Set up a new Node.js project and install the necessary dependencies, such as `express`, `cors`, and any libraries required for interacting with the Gemini Pro model.
-2. Create an Express server and define the necessary routes for handling HTTP requests from the frontend.
-3. Implement the logic for interacting with the Gemini Pro model, which may involve making API calls or using a client library provided by the model's creators.
-4. Define the response structure and send the appropriate data back to the frontend.

-**Frontend (React MUI)**

-1. Set up a new React project using `create-react-app` or your preferred React boilerplate.
-2. Install the required dependencies, including `@mui/material` for the Material-UI (MUI) component library.
-3. Create the necessary components for the user interface, such as input fields, buttons, and display areas for the model's output.
-4. Use React hooks or state management libraries (e.g., Redux) to manage the application state and handle user interactions.
-5. Implement the logic for sending HTTP requests to the Node.js backend and handling the responses.
-6. Integrate the MUI components with the application logic to create a visually appealing and user-friendly interface.

 ## Environment variables

 You have to get those APIs and set environment variables (or put to .env file):